 Why isn't the IRA LLC and checkbook control more popular?

 Self-Directed asset investment has long been expensive or thought to be a tool of the mega-rich.
 The IRA LLC model was usually sold by lawyers or companies that would charge at least $1000 for setup, sometimes as high as $5,000.
-An investor might have to visit a lawyer, talk to a custodian to open and IRA, open their own LLC, and then find a bank that understood self-directed investing and wouldn't shut down or give them trouble over their account.
+An investor might have to visit a lawyer, talk to a custodian to open and IRA, open their own LLC, and then find a bank that understood self-directed investing and wouldn't shut down or give them trouble over their account because it was not understood.

 Rocket Dollar has been aiming to democratize access to the checkbook control model, which has become more and more popular for years as alternative investors want more control over their alternative retirement investments.